nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

 errors.

 ## Collecting the actual arguments
-To get the `INTENT` of the dummy arguments and the `Symbol` associated with the actual argument, I needed to find all of the actual arguments embedded in an expression that contained a function call.
+To get the `INTENT` of the dummy arguments and the `semantics::Symbol` associated with the actual argument, I needed to find all of the actual arguments embedded in an expression that contained a FUNCTION call.
 So my next step was to write the framework to walk the `evaluate::Expr` to gather all of the `evaluate::ActualArgument` nodes.
-The code that I planned to model it on was the existing infrastructure that collected all of the `Symbol` nodes from an `evaluate::Expr`.
+The code that I planned to model it on was the existing infrastructure that collected all of the `semantics::Symbol` nodes from an `evaluate::Expr`.
 I found this implementation in .../lib/evaluate/tools.cc: